 About

-Contributions/Donations will be used to fund development and are therefore non-refundable.
+Pre-orders and donations will be used to fund development and are therefore non-refundable.

 Software Stack